I guess you've heard what the new British prime minister said.

 I'm not talking about Antarctica and Arctica.

-We uh that that's why you look at the whole notion of overpopulation, and uh it is it is the everything that these people are saying about this is as wrong as it could be.
+It is that everything that these people are saying about this is as wrong as it could be.

-We are no different than any other life organism on this planet, and yet it proves the point that these people believe we are predators, that we are not a part of nature, that we ha we we our existence here is destructive and predatory.
+And yet it proves the point that these people believe we are predators, that we are not a part of nature, that our existence here is destructive and predatory.

-Uh we are not part of what they call nature.
+We are not part of what they call nature.

 Because, see, they know that, or they think that all other living organisms don't have the intelligence to compete with us for solar energy.

-And so we do, and so that's not fair.
+And so that's not fair.

 We are, I mean, liberalism is totally encapsulated here.